 Computational Fluency

-The ability to fluently add, subtract, multiply, and divide are the core of the majority of elementary level math.
+The ability to fluently add, subtract, multiply and divide is the core of the majority of elementary-level math.
 Therefore, it is essential that students be able to proficiently perform these calculations.

 For younger students, computational fluency assessments focus on basic skills.
-Adding and subtracting basic facts are commonly assessed using a timed format.
+We use timed formats to assess adding and subtracting basic facts.

-As students reach third grade and beyond, multiplication and division are commonly added to the assessments.
+As students reach third grade and beyond, we add multiplication and division.

 While some will argue that timed fact assessments are invalid, the research indicates that this is a good way to determine whether students have developed automaticity with these core skills.